 - The Wing Chung practitioner should feel relaxed and have a softness to their stance.

-- The art of Wing Chung is reactionary in nature and promotes a defensive posture.
+- The art of Wing Chung is reactionary and promotes a defensive posture.

 - Muay Thai focuses on aggressive combat.

-- Muay Thai’s various strikes promote various ranges of attack while Wing Chung is more focused on close-quarters action.
+- Muay Thai’s strikes promote various attack ranges, while Wing Chung focuses more on close-quarters action.